 - Offer to replace dead links – Work your way through a high-authority website and find dead links.
 Then offer to write content that will replace that link.

-- Write a guest post – Giving a blogger a highly-researched and practical guest post that adds value to his site and audience will naturally lead to a link back to you.
+- Write a guest post – Giving a blogger a highly-researched and practical guest post that adds value to his or her site and audience will naturally lead to a link back to you.

 - Fill gaps in content – Work your way through a high-profile blog and find gaps in content.
-Suggest to the blogger the content that is missing, and how you will write it.
+Suggest to the blogger the content that is missing and offer to write it.
 He or she is likely to accept it.

 - Get government links – Create content for some event in your city or charitable cause.
 If you are bold enough, run for an office or put on an event.
 Then inform the appropriate .gov site of your content so they can link to it.